Esaslow/Docker_LifeCycle/README.md

 #### Assessment
 For the assessment, you need to follow these instructions:
-1. Make a Unbuntu Container
+1. Make an Unbuntu Container
 2. Detach from the container and check that it is still running
 3. Change the state of the container to paused
 4. Run the command `docker ps -a > assess.txt`